-The Parent Company entered into a contract with Asian Institute of Journalism and Communication (AIJC) to provide management services commencing from January 1, 2018 to December 31, 2020 with an agreed monthly fee of ₱20,000.
+The Company entered into a contract with Asian Institute of Journalism and Communication (AIJC) to provide management services commencing from January 1, 2018 to December 31, 2020 with an agreed monthly fee of ₱20,000.
 Service revenue related to management consultancy services to AIJC amounted to ₱240,000 in 2018.

-The Parent Company also entered into a contract with GHT for the management of the latter's renewal of franchise in 2018 in exchange for an amount totalling to \$\mathbb{P}\$12,000,000 in 2018.
+The Company also entered into a contract with GHT for the management of the latter's renewal of franchise in 2018 in exchange for an amount totaling to ₱12,000,000 in 2018.
 The contract was finalized in September 2018 after the approval of renewal of franchise of GHT.

-In March 2018, Parent Company also entered into a contract with NOW Tel for the services rendered in relation to the latter's renewal of franchise in 2018 amounting to P10,000,000.
+In March 2018, Company also entered into a contract with NOW Tel for the services rendered in relation to the latter's renewal of franchise in 2018 amounting to ₱10,000,000.
 The contract was finalized in March 2018 after the approval of renewal of franchise of NOW Tel.